sixeyed/docker-windows-workshop/part-5.md

 docker-compose -f docker-compose-1.8.yml up -d
 ```

+This will recreate all the application containers, and now they are resilient to failure.
+If the application process fails, Docker will restart the container.

 ## <a name="3"></a>3.
 Scale message handlers up to increase throughput

-Compose is a management tool for multiple containers running on a single Docker node.
+Compose is a management tool for distributed solutions running on a single Docker host.
 You define services rather than individual containers, so that you can run multiple instances of the same workload.

 The message handlers are good candidates for scaling up - multiple containers will share the workload.
 Scale up the SQL Server handler to 3 instances: